1Lap/viewer/README.md

 ## Features

 - Pure client-side parsing (no uploads) of LMU lap CSV files.
+- Maintains a lap list so you can load multiple files, toggle their visibility, and compare them side by side.
 - Displays track & car metadata plus lap time and sample count.
 - Renders throttle and brake lanes vs lap distance with shared cursor highlighting.
 - Shows a basic track map derived from X/Y telemetry data with cursor indicator.